 Not exactly leisurely…but free! and insurance is usually included.

-If you don’t want to pick up a car from Auckland or Wellington, you can catch a bus for $30ish with InterCity and rent once you’ve arrived in Rotorua.
+If you don’t want to pick up a car from a major city, you can catch a bus for $30ish with InterCity and rent once you’ve arrived in Rotorua.
 There are two central rental offices:

 *Pro Budget Tip: Bus prices vary drastically based on when you book.
 Like, I mean drastically.
 But if you’re on the ball and book far enough in advance, you can find $1 tickets!
 Check for dates 6+ months in advance on InterCity.